piotrdzwiniel/Specvis-Desktop/README.md

 <br>

 <img src="https://github.com/piotrdzwiniel/Specvis/raw/master/readme_content/img/1.png" width="60%">
 Figure 1.
 Specvis starting window.
-Here you can manage patient data as well as choose previously saved settings, so there no need to adjust everything at each diagnostic session.
+Here you can manage patient data as well as choose previously saved settings, so there is no need to adjust everything at each diagnostic session.

 <img src="https://github.com/piotrdzwiniel/Specvis/raw/master/readme_content/img/2.png" width="60%">
 Figure 2.
 You can easily preview patient's visual field results for example in a form of a visual field graphical map.
 Here, we present example results for stroke patient with homonymous right hemianopia.

 <img src="https://github.com/piotrdzwiniel/Specvis/raw/master/readme_content/img/3.png" width="60%">
 Figure 3.
-Specvis offers at the moment three different fixaiton monitor techniques.
+Specvis offers at the moment three different fixation monitor techniques.
 One of them called "Both" incorporates testing assumed blind spot location as well as displaying test stimulus in a fixation point location.

 <img src="https://github.com/piotrdzwiniel/Specvis/raw/master/readme_content/img/4.png" width="60%">
 Figure 4.
 If you use Specvis on computer with two screens you can supervise conductance of the test procedure in a dedicated window.